makeartandgames/interacdoc/index.md

 negative/DOWN reinforcement/UP does not mean punishment; it means removing/DOWN something aversive to increase/UP a desired behavior
 ~~~

-Further, the annotation above shows that even stripped of a students' GOOD/UP association, the teacher's explanation of negative reinforcement contains a series of UP/DOWN or INCREASE/DECREASE alternations.
+Further, the annotation above shows that even stripped of students' GOOD/UP association, the teacher's explanation of negative reinforcement contains a series of UP/DOWN or INCREASE/DECREASE alternations.
 One can see how this would be confusing.

 {::comment}
  ownership(choices-2, their-3) modal(students-4, can-3) modal(can-3, feel) anaphora(them, students)